Dolores Cooper Shockley: Awards and honors

-Shockley was a distinguished alumni for Xavier University of Louisiana and Purdue University.
+Shockley is a distinguished alumni of Xavier University of Louisiana and Purdue University.
 Shockley received the Lederle Faculty Award from 1963 to 1966.

 Many scientific organizations and societies have created awards in Shockley's honor.
-In 2010, the American Society of Pharmacology and Experimental Therapeutics established a travel award in her honor for underrepresented students to attend their Annual meeting.
+In 2010, the American Society for Pharmacology and Experimental Therapeutics (ASPET) established a travel award in her honor for underrepresented students to attend their Annual meeting.
 In 2009, The Dolores C. Shockley Lectureship and Mentoring Award was inaugurated at the School of Medicine, Vanderbilt University, in honor of the collaborative work Shockley did with the department of Pharmacology at Vanderbilt.
 In 2017, the American College of Neuropsychopharmacology presented the Dolores Shockley Minority Mentoring Award to recognize college members who have successfully mentored young scientists from underrepresented minorities in the field of neuropsychopharmacology.

 Personal life

-Dr. Dolores C. Shockley married Dr. Thomas E. Shockley, a microbiologist.
-Shockley had four children and was married for 43 years until Thomas died.

-Shockley died on October 10, 2020 in Nashville aged 90.
+Dolores Cooper married Dr. Thomas E. Shockley, a microbiologist.
+The couple had four children and was married for 43 years until her husband's death in 2001.
+She died on October 10, 2020, aged 90, in Nashville.